illinoistech-itm/jhajek/itmd-521/notes/chapter-05/chapter-05.md

 ## Conclusion

-- This chapter covered basic DataFrame operations.
+- This chapter covered basic DataFrame operations:
   - We learned the simple concepts and tools that you will need to be successful with Spark DataFrames
   - We learned what an expression is
   - We learned the difference between Select and SelectExpr